Phoenix Construction Accident Attorney

 Most employees will look to the workers’ compensation system to provide legal recourse following an accident at a construction site.
 The state of Arizona requires most employers to carry workers’ compensation insurance.
 This is a no-fault system that allows workers to gain compensation for medical bills and a portion of lost wages.
 The advantage of the workers’ compensation system is that you won’t have to prove your employer was negligent to collect benefits.
 On the other hand, it limits your ability to file a personal injury claim against your employer for negligence.

-In some instances, you may be able to file a personal injury claim against a third party, if it was responsible for your injuries.
+In some instances, you may be able to file a personal injury claim against a third party.
 Examples include:

 - Sustaining an injury after falling through a negligently installed roof.
 You may have a claim against the subcontractor who installed the roof.